-What fees are on my ARF pension?
-From 2018 they are obliged to disclose these fees if you invest in funds, but only for non-pension products.
-There, for some reason, remains no obligation to disclose to a client the all-in fees payable when you buy an insured pension.
+What the ARF fees on my pension?
+From 2018 they are obliged to disclose these fees if you invest in insurance-based investment funds, but only for non-pension products.
+They do not disclose them for pension or ARF products!
+If you use an independent financial planner that doesn’t sell these type of products then you will definitely have transparency on the fees you pay.
+Sadly, for some reason, there remains no obligation to disclose to a client the all-in ARF fees payable when you buy an insured pension.

 We all are probably aware of the impact of compounding, which has such a significant impact on the growth of long term investments.
 Your growth compounds on your growth.
 Way back in Blog #7 we explored and detailed how it’s power can be of help to us.
 This applies to the growth on your funds in accumulation phase but also in your spending phase, where our pot can remain logically invested over 2 or 3 or indeed 4 decades.
 It can be argued that fees will compound in accumulation but that as your pot is typically reducing in value in spending phase that that pattern will reduce with regards to both fees and potential growth, which stands to mathematical logic.